-Adjusted SG&A represents SG&A, prepared in accordance with GAAP, adjusted for certain items that management believes are not reflective of the operational performance of the business.
-Adjustments to GAAP amounts include, as applicable, the pre-tax impact from restructuring and related charges, net; amortization and non-restructuring impairment charges; acquisition-related expenses; changes in fair value of contingent consideration obligations; significant legal and environmental charges and other items identified by the company.
+Adjusted EBITDA represents amounts prepared in accordance with GAAP and adjusts for certain items that management believes are not reflective of the operational performance of the business.
+Consolidated adjusted EBITDA represents net income (loss) adjusted for interest expense, net, taxes, depreciation and amortization and certain items that management believes are not reflective of the operational performance of the business and additional adjustments.
+These adjustments include, but are not limited to, restructuring charges, net; non-restructuring impairment charges; inventory step-up expense; discontinued operations; changes in fair value of contingent consideration obligations; significant legal and environmental charges; divestitures; separation costs; gain on debt extinguishment, net; unrealized loss (gain) on equity investment; R&D upfront payments; share-based compensation and other items identified by the company.